leon4rd/test/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.